 An accomplished concert singer, Ms. Lindsey sang the premiere performances of a new commission by John Harbison with James Levine and the Boston Symphony Orchestra.
-She has also appeared with the New York Philharmonic, Cleveland Orchestra, Royal Concertgebouw, Orchestre de Paris, St. Louis Symphony Orchestra, Met Chamber Orchestra (in Carnegie Hall), Cercle de l’Harmonie in Europe, and at the Tanglewood and Mostly Mozart festivals.
-She has worked with many of the world’s most distinguished conductors including Harry Bicket, James Conlon, Emmanuelle Haim, Thomas Henglebrock, Vladimir Jurowski James Levine, Lorin Maazel, David Robertson, Jeremie Rohrer, and Franz Welser-Möst In recital, she has been presented by the Metropolitan Museum of Art and Rockefeller University in New York City.
+She has also appeared with the New York Philharmonic, Cleveland Orchestra, Royal Concertgebouw, Orchestre de Paris, St. Louis Symphony Orchestra, Met Chamber Orchestra (in Carnegie Hall), and at the Tanglewood and Mostly Mozart festivals.
+She has worked with many of the world’s most distinguished conductors including Harry Bicket, James Conlon, Emmanuelle Haïm, Thomas Hengelbrock, Vladimir Jurowski James Levine, Lorin Maazel, David Robertson, Jérémie Rohrer, and Franz Welser-Möst.
+In recital, she has been presented by the Metropolitan Museum of Art and Rockefeller University in New York City.

 Ms. Lindsey recently starred in the Metropolitan Opera’s HD broadcast of its new production of Les Contes d’Hoffmann.
 She was also featured in its broadcasts of La Clemenza di Tito and The Magic Flute (which was subsequently released on DVD).